Marvin Quattlebaum, Trump judicial nominee, confirmed despite Chuck Schumer ‘white’ complaint

 Marvin Quattlebaum was confirmed to the U.S. District Court in South Carolina by a vote of 69 to 28.

-Mr. Schumer said Mr. Quattlebaum was taking the seat on a court which had been left vacant after Republican senators halted two African American nominees picked by President Obama.
+Mr. Schumer said Mr. Quattlebaum was taking the seat on a court which had been left vacant after Republican senators halted two African-American nominees picked by President Obama.

 The New York Democrat said Mr. Trump’s federal bench is lacking the diversity that America symbolizes.